MELDProject/pool/README.md

 The lesions.npz file has a row for each patient and a column for every vertex on fsaverage_sym.
 0 = non lesional vertex.
 1 = lesional vertex.

 #### To run the preprocessing on the MELD data
+Users will need to edit the paths in pool/paths.py to reflect their own file structure.
+Other scripts look inside paths to find out where data is stored.

 cd scripts

 bash preprocess_qc.sh

 ### Notebook 1: Demographics table
 This notebook: